fakegit/BAF/README.md

 ![alt tag](http://www11.0zz0.com/2018/01/06/04/413129304.png)
 ![alt tag](http://www11.0zz0.com/2018/01/06/04/423115319.png)

-how to contribute?

-the framework is under development so both testers and contributers are more than welcome to help ... so ,
-* active testers and bug reporters can help us developing the TODO list of the framework & enjoy watching their TODO wishes - next to    their names - come true :)
-* contributers who provide merged <a href="https://guides.github.com/activities/contributing-to-open-source/">pull requests</a> will be listed below and in the framework contributers section .
-* contributers who provide (continuous - dramatic) <a href="https://guides.github.com/activities/contributing-to-open-source/">merged pull requests</a> will be owners and they will have a share in the pro version profit

-how can a pull request be definitely merged?
-* adds new from the TODO
-* patces bugs from the TODO

 TODO list(features) in the free version
 - [x] custom search that exports the targets ips / open ports to text file for custom attacks
 - [x] serially open admin/admin webcams login pages